How to Find the Perfect Wedding Venue

-Venue research can quickly get overwhelming and without a system in place you can expect decision fatigue to creep in when the vast amount of information starts pouring in.
+Venue research can quickly get overwhelming and without a system in place you can expect decision fatigue to creep in when the vast amount of information starts to pour in.
 Every venue has a different pdf, a different proposal, a different set of rules and some exclusive partnerships.
 Your email floods with messages inundated with text that you then have to sift through to decipher between the fluff and the pertinent information.
+But I’ve go you covered!

 In this post I’m going to help you find the perfect wedding venue by taking you through the process I take with my clients.
 There is even a freebie included in the form of a spreadsheet so you can get organized in your search.

-Brainstorm a guest count or draft a guest list…are you thinking intimate or giant family affair.
+Brainstorm a guest count or draft a guest list.

 You’ll want to envision the vibe of your wedding which goes hand in hand with location.
 Do you want a destination wedding, a wedding in the mountains, or my personal fave: a wedding with an ocean view.
 If you need help with your vision, read my “What Makes a Great Wedding”

 Figure out if you’re going to hire a wedding planner or coordinator?
-If the answer is to hire a planner you can certainly host your wedding at a place that’s not typically conducive to events.
-If you can’t swing the planner then that’s indication that you may need to go with a more conventional venue space to make the planning a little easier for you.
+If the answer is to hire a planner you can certainly host your wedding at a place that’s not typically conducive to events (private estate, state park, backyard).
+If you can’t swing the planner then that’s an indication that you may need to go with a more conventional venue space to make the planning a little easier for you.

-Planning Tip: Before doing any wedding planning, get organized.
+Pro Tip: Before doing any wedding planning, get organized.
 For starters, create a separate email (Google offers free emails) just for wedding planning.
-Imagine getting 250 online RSVPs Create file folders for each vendor (venue, planner, DJ, photo, video etc.).
+If you need help getting organized check out 3 Tips for Staying Organized as you Begin Wedding Planning.

 Pick a date with two backup options.
-Decide upfront what’s most important to you, venue or date?
+Decide upfront what’s most important to you: venue or date?
 This is so you know how flexible you’re willing to be when you get that dreaded, “Oh, sorry we’re booked on your date.”
-You can move on quickly or request to look into your other two dates.
+You can move on to the next venue quickly or request to look into your other two dates.
 It’s more than likely that one of you will be calling around asking for details.
-Having this conversation upfront will allow you to place a soft hold on a different date without need your partners approval.
+Having this conversation upfront will allow you to place a soft hold on a different date without needing your partners approval.

 Now it’s time to narrow down your search to a general area.
 Here in Southern California we are saturated with venues because we have six major cities/counties within a 200 mile radius.
 I start by asking my couples which county they want to stick to and then within that county I ask which cities are too far out.
 This sets a good research parameter.
 Look in your target city and define what is too far out so you can quickly eliminate venues outside of those areas.